andrewacashner/hearingfaithms/chapters/chapter-2.md

 moueatur, fit vt spiritus moti ope vari\c{e}, indè in homini affectiones nascantur."]

+Kircher seems to assume that the affective properties of different modes and styles of music are inherent in the numerical proportions of the music; in other words, the affective character of the music he describes in the Dorian mode would always be the same.
+Music with different intervallic relationships, with the semitone placed differently in different modes, had different affective content.
+But because music's power depended on sympathetic resonance, the *effect* of music was dependent on the relationship between that objective affective content and the subjective disposition of an individual listener.
 The structure of the music's movements must correspond to the movements of the body's humors.
-Kircher theorizes four conditions that are necessary for music to achieve an effect; without any one, music will fail to move the listener in the intended
+Kircher theorizes that four conditions are necessary for music to achieve an effect; without any one, music will fail to move the listener in the intended
 way: